chengshaozhe/chengshaozhe.github.io/_pages/about.md

 About Me
 ======

 Welcome!
 I am interested in the unique minds that underlie human rationality and intelligence.
-I draw insights and methods from philosophy, psychology (cognitive, developmental, and social), and artificial intelligence to explore the nature and origins of human intentional actions and agency.
+I draw insights and methods from philosophy, psychology (cognitive, social, and developmental), and artificial intelligence to explore the nature and origins of human intentional actions and **agency**.
 My current focus is on the social-cognitive mechanisms of **intention** and **commitment**.

 <!-- My CV can be found [here](/files/CV_shaozhe.pdf). -->